Hello!

 LinkedIn

-I double majored at MIT graduating with a B.S. in Electrical Engineering and Computer Science and a B.S. in Mechanical Engineering and Quantum Information and Computation.
+I did my undergraduate studies at MIT in Electrical Engineering, Computer Science, Mechanical Engineering and Quantum Information and Computation.

-Over my time at MIT, I took a wide range of classes that cover quantum & information theory, quantum computing platforms, theoretical computer science, FPGA design, processor design, semiconductor physics, image processing, controls, thermofluids, mechanics and product design.
+Over my time at MIT, I took a wide range of classes that cover language models and computer vision, quantum devices and computing, complexity theory, FPGA and CPU design, semiconductor physics, image processing, control theory and product design.

-I am currently mentoring MIT’s Mechanical Engineering departments Toy Design class.
+I was a mentor MIT’s Mechanical Engineering departments Toy Design class.
 In the class students have to design and build toys using shop tools, circuits and microcontrollers.

-I was an LA for “Computation Structures.”
+I was a lab assistant for “Computation Structures.”
 The class covers assembly and the RISC-V processor architecture, the labs include HDL and assembly code where students get to build their own RISC-V processor and run algorithms on it.
 As an LA, I worked on testing labs and the backbones of the processor.
 I also helped teach students concepts such as processor cycles and timing, combinatoric and sequential logic, memory hierarchy, processor pipelining and processor design tradeoffs.

 I was a lab assistant for “Circuits and Electronics” where I got the chance to help students understand circuit analysis, op-amp applications, and transistors.
 As a lab assistant, testing out labs, debugging circuits, helping students understand concepts taught in class and giving them check-offs as they worked in lab were part of my duties.